-The Pfizer DREAM study is now enrolling Phase 3, which is evaluating the efficacy and safety of an investigational medicine called Osivelotor (formerly GBT021601) in people with Sickle Cell Disease.
-(SCD).
+The Pfizer DREAM study is evaluating the efficacy and safety of an investigational medicine called Osivelotor (formerly GBT021601) in people with Sickle Cell Disease (SCD).

 About Osivelotor

-Osivelotor is a potential HbS polymerization inhibitor which is designed to bind directly to HbS, to potentially reduce polymerization and red blood cell sickling.
+Osivelotor is an HbS polymerization inhibitor designed to bind directly to HbS, to potentially reduce polymerization and red blood cell sickling.

 Ongoing and future clinical trials will determine whether the investigational medication is safe and/or effective.